 A survey of major social, economic, cultural, intellectual, political, and scientific developments in Europe since the mid-fifteenth century, including European interaction with the wider world.
-Note: This is a writing intensive course.
-Prior completion of ENGL 110 Expository Writing is recommended.

-HIST 155 The Comparative History of World Civilizations (Gen. Ed.
-Domain III-C)
+HIST 155 The Comparative History of World Civilizations (Gen.Ed.
+Domain III-C) An examination of different world civilizations from the time of their contact with the